Self-Neglect & Hoarding

 Self-Neglect and Hoarding High Risk Panel

-The Self-Neglect and Hoarding High Risk Panel supports agencies in their work to lower and manage risk for both residents and their immediate neighbors, where partners feel they have exhausted internal mechanism for managing the risk or where formal consultation with colleagues from other agencies would enhance their response.
+The Self-Neglect and Hoarding High Risk Panel supports agencies in their work to lower and manage risk for both residents and their immediate neighbours, where partners feel they have exhausted internal mechanism for managing the risk or where formal consultation with colleagues from other agencies would enhance their response.

 Terms of Reference to be read in conjunction with the Self-Neglect and Hoarding Policy.